coreinfrastructure/best-practices-badge/doc/other.md

     permission.
 Explicit notices can help you prove that you and your collaborators really are the copyright holders.
-They can serve to put a potential infringer on notice by providing an informal sniff test to counter the “Oh yeah, well I didn’t know it was copyrighted” defense.
+They can serve to put a potential infringer on notice by providing an informal sniff test to counter the 'Oh yeah, well I didn’t know it was copyrighted' defense.
 For some users the copyright notice may suggest higher quality, as they expect that good software will include a notice...
     Git can track these things, but people may receive software outside